HectorJSantiago/Scoping-Activities-and-Assignments/README.md

 <h1>Scoping Activities and Assignments</a> <a </a></h1>
 <h1>PCI DSS - Data Flow Narrative & Data Flow Diagrams</h1>

+<h2>Description</h2>
 PCI Data Flow Narrative

-This project is a visual representation of a PCI-compliant payment process tailored for a call center environment.
+This project encompasses visual representations of PCI-compliant payment processes tailored for 1) a call center environment and 2) a point of sale environment.

 Steps Included:
 1. The call center sends a payment link to the customer